June 02, 2020

 Vibrating Wire Extensometer Installation Procedure

-Encardio Rite Borehole Extensometer with Vibrating Wire is used to measure the extension (displacement) that takes place with time in a bored hole or in several bored holes in a rock mass.
+Encardio Rite Borehole Extensometer with Vibrating Wire is used to measure the extension (displacement) that takes place with time in a bored hole or several bored holes in a rock mass.

 We will be looking at the Vibrating Wire Extensometer Installation Procedure in this article.

-Tools & Accessories required for installation
+Tools and accessories required for installation

 The following tools and accessories are necessary for the vibrating wire extensometer installation procedure: